Given the time of year, we’ve decided to innovate some changes to the new year’s tradition of resolutions.

 - Feel free to make updates to it.

 While you’ll still have to put in the work, a vision board can help picture what strength looks like for you.
-Think of it this way, would you prefer a stunning collage to channel your goals in 2021 or a list of things to give up?
+Think of it this way, would you prefer a stunning collage to channel your goals or a list of things to give up?

 - Old resolution: Go to the gym